JonmarCorpuz/SecondBrain/Software - Terraform.md

 * Thoroughly validate the infrastructure created by your module and don't rely on the users to always pass valid input values
 * Make your dependencies explicit by requiring the information via input variables
 * Keep a module's scrope narrow (Don't try to do everything inside a single module)

+## Public Terraform Module Conditions

+* The module must be on Github and must be a public repo (Required only for public registries)
+* Repositories must use the following naming format: terraform-<provider>-<name>, where <provider> is the provider where resources are created and <name> is the type of infrastructure managed by the module
+* The module repository must have a simple one sentence descripiton
+* The module should adhere to the standard module structure (Ex: *main.tf*, *outputs.tf*, *variables.tf*, *etc.*)